 to show tunes, the beat alone will get you moving.
 Most jazz teachers begin with a thorough warm-up, then lead the class in a series of stretching exercises and isolation movements.
 Isolations involve moving one part of the body while the rest of the body remains still.
 Jazz dancers also practice the art of suspension.
 Suspension involves moving through positions instead of stopping and balancing in them.
 Most jazz teachers will end the class with a short cool down to help prevent muscle soreness.

+You will be taught a variety of jazz steps by your teacher.
+However, you will want to try to make each step your own.
 In a jazz class, dancers are encouraged to add their own personality to make each step unique and fun.
 Jazz steps include basic turns including chaines, piques, pirouettes, jazz turns, and some ballet turns, to name a few.
 Leaps include grande jetes, turning jumps, and tour jetes.
 Signature to jazz dancing is the "jazz walk."
 Jazz walks can be performed in many different styles.
 Another popular jazz move is the "contraction."
 A contraction is accomplished by contracting the torso, with the back curved outward and the pelvis pulled forward.
+Learning jazz dance technique takes a lot of practice.